openstack-archive/fuel-web/docs/develop/nailgun/customization/settings.rst

     toggleable: true
     enabled: false
     weight: 40
+    message: "Some text"

 * *toggleable* defines an ability to enable/disable the whole setting group on UI (checkbox control is presented near a setting group label)
 * *enabled* indicates whether the group is checked on the UI
 * *weight* defines the order in which this group is displayed on the tab.
+* *message* is a message that is shown in tooltip for toggleable setting group.
 * *restrictions*: see restrictions_.

 Other sections of a setting group represent separate settings.
 A setting